International CCHS REDCap Registry

 The study aims to obtain detailed phenotypic information (information about your child’s health and well-being) on patients with CCHS.
 Participation would require filling out a confidential survey that asks questions regarding the patient’s phenotype and past medical history.
 Your involvement in the project is completely voluntary and there is no compensation for taking part.
 However, we feel this project will help us learn more about this devastating disease, with the goal of advancing treatment.
 We appreciate your help.

-If you have any questions and/or are interested in having your child participate in this study, please contact CAMP at Lurie Children's at CAMP@luriechildrens.org or 312.227.3300 and we will properly consent you/your child.
+If you have any questions, please contact CAMP at Lurie Children’s at CAMP@luriechildrens.org or 312.227.3300.
+If you are interested in having your child participate in this study, please fill out our online form.
 Thank you very much for considering participation in this project.